“What is hell? I maintain that it is the suffering of being unable to love.”

 The intimacy that marital or spousal love demands, represents an incalculably grittier challenge – familiarity, proximity, exclusivity – that mere friends are rarely subject to.

-Shalneva writes with an obvious reference to marital or spousal lovers that they “tend to stay in the same place” – precisely why they don’t have the luxury of a change of scene that friends do.
-And it’s up to lovers to create newness wherever they are and to find that newness in togetherness, whether it’s in a hovel someplace downtown or on a beach in Hawaii.
+Shalneva writes with an obvious reference to marital or spousal lovers that they “tend to stay in the same place”.
+But that's because they don’t have the luxury of a change of scene that mere friends do.
+And it’s up to martial or spousal lovers to create newness wherever they are, and to find that newness in togetherness, whether it’s in a hovel someplace downtown or on a beach in Hawaii.

 Beyond a point, hobbies and games and jokes and joyrides fade, leaving only - the person.
 When love continues to shine through “all that” it is unfathomably superior to buddy bonds that simply don’t have – and can never replicate - the untidiness of marital love.

-It’s easier to be “just friends”.
-It allows both people liberties.
-Small wonder that many prefer live-in relationships that simulate friendships with a slightly higher level of give-and-take.
-But without the infinitely higher, full-fledged responsibility and give-but-can’t always-take that marriage brings.
+Of course it’s easier to be “just friends”.
+It allows both people convenient liberties.
+Small wonder that many prefer live-in relationships that simulate friendships with a slightly higher level of give-and-take, but without the infinitely higher, full-fledged responsibility and give-but-can’t always-take that marriage brings.